MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-code-generation.md

 1. Create a new console application named PetReaderExecTaskExample.
 Use .NET 6.0 or greater.

 1. Create another project in the same solution: PetShopRestClient (This is going to contain the generated client as a library).
-For this project, use netstandard 2.1.
-The generated client doesn't compile on netstandard 2.0.
+For this project, use .NET Standard 2.1.
+The generated client doesn't compile on .NET Standard 2.0.

 1. In the PetReaderExecTaskExample project, and add a project dependency to PetShopRestClient project.